RedHatCRE/cibyl/docs/source/plugins/openstack.rst

      - |:black_square_button:|
      - |:black_square_button:|
    * - --infra-type
-     - | The infrstructure on which
+     - | The infrastructure on which
        | OS is deployed (e.g. ovb,
        | baremetal, virthost)
      - |:ballot_box_with_check:|